 Just because it’s hot doesn’t mean that Parisians are letting go of their legendary sense of style.
 The same rules they follow the rest of the year still apply during the summer months.
 Anything too short, sporty, or beachy will look out of place and will be frowned upon in the French capital.
 Leave technical fabrics and sportswear in loud colors at home.
 Instead, find outfits that are tailored, in natural fabrics like cotton or linen, and neutral tones such as beige, white, navy, or black.

 Summer dresses are the outfit of choice of Parisiennes.
 If you want a touch of fantasy in your life with flower prints and colors, that’s the way to go.
 Remember that Parisians tend to dress conservatively, even in the summer.
 Avoid anything too short – knee-length is best, although midi and maxi dresses are also trendy these days – or low cut.
 I love cotton t-shirt dresses that are comfortable and travel well.
 You will also see a lot of skirts that follow the same rules.

-Shorts are acceptable, but the ones you will find in Paris are a far cry than the cut off jeans you may find in the United States.
+Shorts are acceptable, but the ones you will find in Paris are a far cry from the cut-off jeans you may find in the United States.
 Instead, they are closer to the shorter version of tailored pants.
 You can also go with well-cut linen pants in neutral colors, which can be very chic.
 Pair them with a cotton blouse, a button-down shirt, or a linen t-shirt.